HaileleulGirma/Notes/Notes/all writings/GRAPHQL.md

 ## Where to find GRAPHQL?
 It is at the same place you find other API's.
 GraphQL is usually located at specific endpoints.
-- qql, graphql, graphiql, graphql/console
+- q, ql, gql, graphql, graphiql, graphql/console
 - also lookout for requests/responses referencing: queries, mutations, subscriptions...
 - q=